AI-generated

 • Substantive Issues:

-• Whether the 1950 testament was executed by the testatrix in the presence of the instrumental witnesses.
+• Whether the 1950 will was executed by the testatrix in the presence of all instrumental witnesses.

-• Whether the 1952 codicil was rendered invalid because the notary public signed and sealed the acknowledgment certificate in his office, outside the presence of the testatrix and the witnesses.
+• Whether the codicil is rendered invalid because the notary signed and affixed his seal to the acknowledgment certificate outside the presence of the testatrix and the witnesses.

 Ruling